- View all your benefits

 If I suspect I have COVID-19, how do I find a clinic that can test me?

 If your primary care provider recommends that you be tested, you may be sent directly to a testing center.

 We’ll waive copays, coinsurance, and deductibles for in-network COVID-19 inpatient hospital care for fully insured group members.
-These changes are retroactive to March 1, 2020, and will extend through September 30, 2021.
+Effective March 1, 2020, through September 30, 2021.